METAL-ShanghaiTech/ViPSN/README.md

 <!-- ## Project structure -->

 ## Setup and usage
 Coming soon!
+This is first version (2020-08-28) of ViPSN.
 Right now we are working on a way to get hardware to people, please contact the authors for more information.
 For now, feel free to explore the hardware and software designs.

 ## Prerequisites